Advertisement

 Chipotle peppers in adobo sauce are smoked, dried jalapeños packed in a tangy, slightly sweet tomato-vinegar sauce.
 To make chipotle paste, just blend a can of chipotles in adobo until smooth—then use it to add smoky heat to tacos, marinades, soups, and sauces.

-Why You’ll Love This Chipotle Paste
+Why You’ll Love Making Chipotle Paste

-How Spicy Are these peppers?
+How Spicy Are Chipotles in Adobo?

-Home cook tip: Blend the chipotles into a paste and mix it with yogurt, sour cream, or hummus to dial back the heat while keeping that bold flavor.
+If you’re spice-sensitive, start with ½ teaspoon of the paste and build from there.
+You can also mix it with yogurt, sour cream, or Mexican crema to dial back the heat while keeping the smoky flavor.

 Chile Spiciness Calculator